kbarbershop/ai_receptionist/ELEVENLABS_SYSTEM_PROMPT.md

 ## Example Flow (Customer NOT Found):
 ```
-Customer: "I want to book a haircut tomorrow at 2pm"
+Customer: "I want a haircut tomorrow at 2pm"
 You: "I see you're calling from {{system__caller_id}}.
 Is this the number for the appointment?"
 Customer: "Yes"
 You: [Call lookupCustomer silently - not found]